nextgis/docs_ngweb/source/webmaps_admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 By default a Web Map is created with OpenStreetMap basemap.
 If you need a map without a basemap:
-create a new basemap, put 'blank' in name and URL and add it to your Web Map.
-Turn just added basemap off.
+create a new basemap, put 'blank' in name and URL fields, and add it to your Web Map.
+Then turn this newly created basemap off.

 After creating the map content and adjusting settings for all the layers, click "Save" button.
 A saved map will be shown in the list of maps.
-Click an icon with a map in the list of Web Maps or a "Display" link in a window with Web Map properties to open the Web Map in the client application.
-Web Map client application is described in section :ref:`ngw_webmaps_client`.
+Click an icon with a map in the list of Web Maps or a "Display" link in a window with Web Map properties to open the Web Map in the Web Maps viewer.
+Web Maps viewer is described :ref:`here <ngw_webmaps_client>`.
-Address which is used for web client may be transfered to other users because it is static.
+A Web Map URL displayed in the viewer may be shared with other users because it is static.

 .. warning::
-   After a map is deleted, its address will no longer be available.
+   After a map is deleted, its URL will no longer be available.